ibm-cloud-docs/vmware-service/common/iam-integration.md

 * Maintain and manage the {{site.data.keyword.cloud_notm}} IAM SSO integration with VMware Cloud Director.
 * User roles and permissions are managed in {{site.data.keyword.cloud_notm}} IAM.
-* Remove or disconnect the {{site.data.keyword.cloud_notm}} IAM integration with VMware Cloud Director if you want local authentication (auth-n) and authorization (auth-z) through VMware Cloud Director
+* Remove or disconnect the {{site.data.keyword.cloud_notm}} IAM integration with VMware Cloud Director if you want local authentication (auth-n) and authorization (auth-z) through VMware Cloud Director.
 * Users are added to VMware Cloud Director and managed directly in VMware Cloud Director with roles and permissions.

 ## Procedure to re-enable IBM Cloud IAM SSO integration for VMware Cloud Director